LanceMaverick/pyndico/README.md

 | descending | c         | Sort the results in descending order when set to yes.                                                                                                |
 | tz         | -         | Assume given timezone (default UTC) for specified dates.
 Example: Europe/Lisbon.

+## To do:
+Have `Pyndico`return custom response objects for filtering, searching etc. E.g `PyndicoCatergoryResponse` and `PyndicoEventResponse`